RackHD/neighborhood-manager/registry/README.md

 Build the Service Registry
 `make build`

+If the host system does not have docker installed the following commands can be run to build locally.

+Build the dependencies
+`make deps-local`

+Build the Service Registry
+`make build-registry-local`

 ## Running
 After building, the Service Registry binary (named `registry`) will be in the `bin/` folder of the source directory.
 To run it from there, copy `registry.json` to that location.